micro/clients/README.md

 ## Developement

-Our [development](https://github.com/micro/development/blob/master/design/clients.md) repo tracks any development of micro related code.
-We also have a #development channel on slack for any realtime discussion.
+See the [development](https://github.com/micro/development/blob/master/design/clients) repo or join #development on slack.